Article by Gomathi Reddy.

 4. Replace your regular 3-full meals a day with 4-5 small meals spread through the day.
 Releasing small squirts of glucose into your system is a better lifestyle than releasing large packets of it thrice a day.

 5. Try horse gram the wonder bean.
-Take a spoonful of ground horsegram every day.
+Include a teaspoon of horsegram in your diet.
 It adds the right amount of protein, flushes out worm infections, treats coughs and ulcers, regulates blood pressure, excessive bleeding during pregnancy period or inconsistent bleeding during menstruation, it is a good astringent, diuretic and anti-oxidant, manages your cholesterol and fights obesity.
 It regulates the digestive system and wards off acidity.
 Horse gram plant is used to treat patients suffering from weak liver, spleen enlargement and colic conditions; drinking horse gram soaked water flushes out kidney stones.
-Considering that most of our modern health conditions are due to weakened organs in the abdominal area, it is a good idea to take 1 -2 spoon full of soaked horse gram every day.
+Considering that most of our modern health conditions are due to weakened organs in the abdominal area.
 It keeps of all your organs in your abdomen in top shape.*Do not take horse gram if you are pregnant.
+It is best to avoid horsegram if you have heavy periods.

 6. Eliminate alcohol, smoke, caffeine and reduce dairy especially 2 weeks before the onset of menstruation.